thepaperpilot/thepaperpilot.github.io/site/garden/leftism/index.md

 The status quo creates an aligning force for similar ideologies, and makes any ideologies far away from the status quo feel comparatively dissimilar.

 Marxist-Leninists advocate for a concept called democratic centralism to combat infighting.
 It mandates unity of action while allowing for internal debate and discussion.
 It's particularly useful and relevant for a vanguard party to ensure it is clear who has taken power following a revolution, rather than creating a power vacuum that can be exploited by imperialist powers.
 However, critics argue democratic centralism can stifle dissent and foster authoritarianism.

+Also, you may have gotten the impression there are just a handful of leftist ideologies based on this document, so I want to clarify that there are a _ton_.
+It would take a very long time to learn about the differences of each one, and I'm not an expert, but I'll recommend [this video](https://www.youtube.com/watch?v=zICHHhalRFI) as a nice introduction to many of these differences in a very digestible way.

 ## Moving Forward